vmware/vsphere-automation-sdk-python/samples/vsphere/vcenter/README.md

-## vAPI Samples for Managing vSphere Infrastructure and Virtual Machines

-The directory vsphere.samples.vcenter contains samples for the vSphere infrastructure and virtual machine APIs.
+This directory contains samples for the vSphere infrastructure and virtual machine APIs.
 You have two options to run samples inside this package:

 * Run all samples under vcenter folder using main.py in samples.vsphere.vcenter.setup package.
 Please see the [README](../../../README.md#running-a-complex-sample) for more details.